danilars111/CabRef/README.md

 # Project Template for Software Systems Architecture

-A setup guide can be found in the slides an ITS.
+A setup guide can be found in the slides on Canvas.
 In a nutshell:
  - Clone this repository
  - Setup your local environment as explained in the lecture slides
  - Start working